myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/development_and_runtime_envs/customizing_bashrc.md

 # Shell Configuration

-Including useful aliases and shortcuts into your shell configuration file (`~/.bashrc` in your home directory) can significantly streamline your workflow on the Kempner HPC Cluster, especially when working with GPU-accelerated machine learning (ML) tasks.
+Including useful aliases and shortcuts into your shell configuration file (`~/.bashrc` in your home directory) can significantly streamline your workflow on the Kempner AI Cluster, especially when working with GPU-accelerated machine learning (ML) tasks.
 These aliases can save you time by **reducing the need to type long commands** and **help avoid potential mistakes in repetitive tasks**.

 This section provides examples of aliases and shortcuts that can be particularly useful in such environments.

 ## Shortcut to Lab or Project Storage
-Define aliases to quickly navigate to your lab or project storage directories on the Kempner HPC cluster,
+Define aliases to quickly navigate to your lab or project storage directories on the Kempner AI cluster,

 ```bash
 export USERDIR='/n/holylabs/LABS/<lab_name>/Users/$USER'